dotnet/docs/docs/visual-basic/programming-guide/language-features/data-types/tuples.md

 - Validation.
 You cannot validate the data assigned to fields.

-- Mutability.
+- Immutability.
 Visual Basic tuples are mutable.
 In contrast, a custom structure allows you to control whether an instance is mutable or immutable.

 If custom members, property and field validation, or immutability are important, you should use the Visual Basic [Structure](../../../language-reference/statements/structure-statement.md) statement to define a custom value type.